JinMinghan18/JinMinghan18/README.md

 🔭I'm Currently studying at ZJUT

-🌱A Loyal Java users but learning bigdata now like hadoop
+🌱A Loyal Java user but learning bigdata now like hadoop

-💬Need any help ,u can reach me throw my email J1099461301@gmail.com
+💬Need any help ,u can reach me through my email J1099461301@gmail.com